SRON-Earth/Balsa/Documentation/BalsaManual.md

 <a name="packagecontents"></a>
 ## Package Contents [(top)](#tableofcontents)

 The Balsa package provides a trainer and classifier that can be used from the command-line or from within a third-party C++ application.
-In addition, it provides a number of utilities for manipulating data files, and for evaulating classifier performance.
+In addition, it provides a number of utilities for manipulating data files and models, and for evaulating classifier performance.

 The Balsa package provides the following command-line tools: